-We also provide freight forwarding services through our acquisition of the core business of China Oriental Express Co., Ltd. and its subsidiaries, which we refer to as the COE Business, a major freight forwarding and international logistics services provider in Hong Kong and Shenzhen, in October of 2017.
-Revenue from freight forwarding services is recognized when services are rendered.
+We also provide freight forwarding services through acquired business of China Oriental Express Co., Ltd. and its subsidiaries, which we refer to as the COE Business, a freight forwarding and international logistics services provider in Hong Kong and Shenzhen.
+Revenue from freight forwarding services is recognized over time when services are rendered.
 Our freight forwarding revenue is primarily driven by our freight volume.
 We determine and periodically review and adjust our fee levels based on the prevailing market conditions, operating costs and service level.